gitgrimbo/cache-flow-problems/src/client/README.md

 The bookmarklet collects Resource Timing information and POSTs it to the capture server.

+To use a bookmarket, copy its content from the `./dist/` folder after a build and create a new bookmark in your browser, with a `javascript:` prefix.
+E.g.:

+`javascript:COPIED_CONTENTS`

-E.g. running the bookmarklet for the page [https://en.wikipedia.org/wiki/Main_Page](https://en.wikipedia.org/wiki/Main_Page) on Chrome 54 with an empty cache, will POST the results to the [capture server](../capture-server/README.md), as well as outputting the
+Running the bookmarklet for the page [https://en.wikipedia.org/wiki/Main_Page](https://en.wikipedia.org/wiki/Main_Page) on Chrome 54 with an empty cache, will POST the results to the [capture server](../capture-server/README.md), as well as outputting the